 Elliott B. Sulcove is a 1999 cum laude graduate of the University of Pennsylvania Law School and a 1996 graduate with honors from Swarthmore College.
 Prior to joining Black and Davison, Mr. Sulcove was an associate in the Philadelphia office of Duane Morris LLP.
-Mr. Sulcove is licensed to practice in the the state courts of Pennsylvania and New Jersey, and in the United States District Courts for the Eastern District of Pennsylvania, the Middle District of Pennsylvania, and the District of New Jersey.
+Mr. Sulcove is licensed to practice in the the state courts of Pennsylvania, and in the United States District Courts for the Eastern District of Pennsylvania, and the Middle District of Pennsylvania.
 Mr. Sulcove is also licensed to practice in the United States Court of Appeals for the Third Circuit.
 Mr. Sulcove is a member of the Pennsylvania Bar Association, Franklin County Bar Association, the Pennsylvania Trial Lawyers Association, and the Association of Trial Lawyers of America.

 Jerrold Sulcove is a 2004 graduate of Temple University James E. Beasley School of Law and a 1999 summa cum laude graduate of Oberlin College.
 He is admitted in the state courts of Pennsylvania and the Middle District of Pennsylvania.
 Mr. Sulcove is a member of the Pennsylvania Bar Association, Franklin County Bar Association, and the Pennsylvania Trial Lawyers Association.
 Prior to law school, Mr. Sulcove was a research scientist concentrating in the field of neurovirology at the University of Pennsylvania School of Medicine.
 At Temple University, Mr. Sulcove was a member of the Temple University Law Review.